Alignment Report

 01Understand AI PrinciplesComplete

-"A foundational component of AI literacy is developing a clear grasp of what artificial intelligence is and how it works... the vocabulary and mental models needed to understand how today's AI tools operate."DOL TEN 07-25, Content Area 1
+"A foundational component of AI literacy is developing a clear grasp of what artificial intelligence is and how it works..."DOL TEN 07-25, Content Area 1

-Pattern recognition & probabilistic outputsModule 1.3: Learners test the same prompt across multiple tools, observing different outputs firsthand.
+Pattern recognition & probabilistic outputsModule 1.3: Test same prompt across tools, observe different outputs.

-Capabilities and modalitiesModule 1.3: Tool recommendations matched to tasks.
-Writing, research, code, creative, and data tools compared.
+Capabilities and modalitiesModule 1.3: Writing, research, code, creative, data tools compared.

-Human design and oversightModule 1.4: AI-First vs Human-First.
-Learners decide when to lead with speed vs. judgment.
+Human design and oversightModule 1.4: AI-First vs Human-First decision design.

 02Explore AI UsesComplete

-Range of AI applicationsModules 1.1-4.5: Writing, analysis, creative, advisory, data, workflow design across 20 modules.
+Range of applications20 modules: writing, analysis, creative, advisory, data, workflow design.

-Industry-specific usesVirgil personalizes every exercise to the learner's industry, role, and context.
+Industry-specific usesEvery exercise personalized to the learner's industry and role.

-Strength: Complete.
-Exploration is applied, not theoretical.
-Learners use AI for their real work.
+Complete.
+Learners use AI for their real work, not case studies.

 03Direct AI EffectivelyExceeds

-Context and constraintsModule 2.3: Chunking, Progressive Refinement, Curating, Knowledge Injection.
+Context and constraintsModule 2.3: Chunking, Refinement, Curating, Knowledge Injection.

 Iterative refinementModule 2.2: Four-stage elevation.
-Module 3.1: Meta-prompting with self-critique loops.
+Module 3.1: Meta-prompting.

 04Evaluate AI OutputsComplete